readytensor/rt-agentic-ai-certification/program_docs/project2/project2-submission-guidelines.md

  <h2>Submission Deadline ⏰ </h2>

- Your Module 2 project will be reviewed in the cohort that matches your submission date.
+ Your Module 2 project will be reviewed in the month that matches your submission date.
 Submit your project by **any one of the following deadlines**:

- - ✅ July 14, 2025 — 11:59 PM UTC  _(extended from the original deadline of July 11)_
- - ✅ August 08, 2025 — 11:59 PM UTC
+- ✅ August 11, 2025 — 11:59 PM UTC
 - ✅ September 05, 2025 — 11:59 PM UTC
 - ✅ October 03, 2025 — 11:59 PM UTC
- - ✅ October 31, 2025 — 11:59 PM UTC
- - ✅ November 28, 2025 — 11:59 PM UTC
+- ✅ November 03, 2025 — 11:59 PM UTC
- - ✅ December 26, 2025 — 11:59 PM UTC
+- ✅ December 01, 2025 — 11:59 PM UTC
- - ✅ January 23, 2026 — 11:59 PM UTC

- If you miss a date, just submit before the next one — your project will be reviewed in that cohort cycle.
+ If you miss a date, just submit before the next one — your project will be reviewed in that month's review cycle.

  :::